 While there is a way to convert PDF to Docs format, it is not possible to convert it to Slides, at least not directly.
-But in this situation the Cometdocs PDF converter Google Drive extension can really be of use.

 And that will be enough.
 You can continue to work on the presentation, making all the necessary revisions.

 As you can see, inside your Drive you will have the presentation in three file formats, PDF, PowerPoint and Google Slides.